Virtual currency exchange Zebpay shuts down following RBI freeze

 -

 “The curb on bank accounts has crippled our, and our customer’s, ability to transact business meaningfully.
-At this point, we are unable to find a reasonable way to conduct the cryptocurrency exchange business,” Zebpay wrote in a blog post.
+At this point, we are unable to find a reasonable way to conduct the cryptocurrency exchange business,” Zebpay said.

-Launched in 2015, Zebpay is arguably one of the largest entities in the cryptocurrency business in India.
-The company states that it has 3 million users across its mobile apps and the platform supports 20 cryptocurrency and 22 trading pairs.
+Launched in 2015, Zebpay was one of the largest entities in the cryptocurrency business in India.
+The company says it had 3 million users across its mobile apps.

-However, with the RBI ban, the going got tough for all cryptocurrency players in India.
-Even as exchanges tweaked their operation models and started facilitating peer-to-peer transactions through their platforms, transaction volumes from new users flat-lined or fell for most platforms.
+With the RBI ban, all cryptocurrency players in India are in a fix.
+Even as exchanges tweaked their operation models and started facilitating peer-to-peer transactions, transaction volumes from new users fell.

-Even as other virtual currency exchanges continue to operate and lobby for a favourable regulatory regime, Zebpay said that it tried to navigate the regulatory and banking regime as it wanted the country to not miss the bus on the power of public blockchain.

-“At 4 p.m. today (28 September 2018), we will cancel all unexecuted crypto-to-crypto orders and credit your coins / tokens back to your Zebpay wallet.
-No new orders will be accepted until further notice,” the company wrote in its blog.

 RECOMMENDED FOR YOU